12 mobile apps to help you navigate through your day – Skynamo employees share their favourites - 5min read

 Waze is a GPS navigation app for those who might consider Google Maps a bit ‘yesterday’ (or, incomplete).
 It provides turn-by-turn navigation information, user-submitted travel times and route details, along with location-dependent information.

-“It changed my life,” says Sarah Rice (Comms Consultant) while Jana Du Toit (Training Specialist) agrees that, “It’s a definite must have!”.
+“It changed my life,” says Sarah Rice (CPO) while Jana Du Toit (Training Specialist) agrees that, “It’s a definite must have!”.

 Sarah also uses:

 Wunderlist: “Brilliant for keeping on top of my endless to-do list as well as taking notes of things I want to remember later like books to read or movies I might like.”

 Audible: “I would literally DIE without it.
 It’s the thing that makes traffic almost something to look forward to!”

 22seven: “Brilliant for tracking how I spend my money without needing to think too much about it.”